 The first time I saw Alcest play was in 2010, in a small, very crowded room in a then up-and-coming (ish) neighborhood in Philadelphia called Fishtown.
 It was the French post-black metal band's first North American tour, and they were a little nervous.
-Onstage at Kung Fu Necktie, the trio of founding guitarist and vocalist Neige, drummer Winterhalter, and live guiarist/vocalist Zero seemed a bit overwhelmed by the crowd pressing up against the foot-high stage, but they got into the zone soon enough, and the music flowed as gracefully and beautifully as it did on their then-current album, Écailles de Lune.
+Onstage at Kung Fu Necktie, the quartet of founding guitarist and vocalist Neige, drummer Winterhalter, live bassist Fursy Teyssier, and live guiarist/vocalist Zero seemed a bit overwhelmed by the crowd pressing up against the foot-high stage, but they got into the zone soon enough, and the music flowed as gracefully and beautifully as it did on their then-current album, Écailles de Lune.
 I’d booked the gig, so at the end of the night, we all tramped back to my friend Diana’s house in West Philly and stayed up way too late quaffing the nice booze and red wine they’d magicked out of their van (a rare luxury for a couple of grubby college kids like us).

-It was the perfect end to an excellent evening, and a memory that was very much on my mind as I stood before the stage at last weekend’s Prophecy Festival and watched the trio—now joined by live bassist Indria—prepare to play Écailles de Lune in its entirety for the first time.
+It was the perfect end to an excellent evening, and a memory that was very much on my mind as I stood before the stage at last weekend’s Prophecy Festival and watched the band—now joined by live bassist Indria—prepare to play Écailles de Lune in its entirety for the first time.
 The festival took place inside a massive, beautifully lighted Stone Agecave called Balver Höhle (Balve Cave) that cast a fairytale ambiance over the proceedings.
 I honestly can’t imagine a better place to see Alcest, a band that came into being when founder Neige first tried to put his feelings of being caught between this world and another, more eldritch place into music.

 Since that first North American run, the past six years has seen the band’s profile rise considerably—after the commercial and critical success of their ensuing albums (2012’s Les Voyages de l’Âme and 2014’s Shelter), as well as of Écailles itself (there’s no way you’d see them at a venue that small now!).
 Next month, on September 30, Prophecy Productions will release Alcest’s new album, Kodama, on which Neige & co. promise to revisit their heavier, darker roots—to circle back to Écailles de Lune, and view those ghosts of the past through a much different lens.